-is generally regarded to come closest to the fair market value.
-This is a free resource to use, but you should be aware that there are no guarantees you will actually sell your classic car at the fair market value indicated in this online car value guide.
+When it comes to value guides for classic automobiles, NADA is generally regarded as coming the closest to fair market value.
+This is a free resource to use, but you should be aware that there are no guarantees you will actually sell your classic car at the fair market value indicated in this online guide.

-Note the year, model, make, odometer reading, and look through the glove box or your auto maintenance records for additional information, such as the last time the oil was changed.
+Note the year, model, make, and odometer reading, and look through the glove box or your auto maintenance records for additional information, such as the last time the oil was changed.

-If you know anything about the history of your classic car, such as its number of owners, that information can be helpful as well.
+If you know anything about the history of your classic car, such as its number of previous owners, that information can be helpful as well.

-From the landing page, click on the “Classic Cars” tab on the top, right-hand corner of your browser.
+Step 3: Visit NADA on the web.
+On the landing page, click on the “Classic Cars” tab at the top of your browser.

 Step 4: Search for similar classic cars listings near you.
 To further refine the fair market value of your classic car, see what similar vehicles sell for in your area, if possible.